 Also the weather forecast plays an important role because it must be virtually clear all night long, especially near the horizon.

 In short, within a window of only five days a year, the best evening should be selected or multiple attempts must be made.

 This is a no-brainer and won’t be a problem on La Palma.
-However, the only disadvantage is that M74 is positioned in the zodiacal light in the evening!
+However, one disadvantage is that M74 is positioned in the zodiacal light in the evening(!)

 A good preparation is the key to success, so you need to know in advance in which order you are going to view the Messier objects and at what time this should take place.
-Even more, you even have to know it EXACTLY for a few objects.
+Even more, for a few objects you even have to know it EXACTLY.
 You should also be aware at what times it will be hectic and when there is time for relaxing and eating.
 That’s why I use a memo recorder to save time and a (analog) clock next to the telescope.
-So all I have to do is to record my findings at the eyepiece and then write down the time on a printed observation /sequence list.
-It goes without saying that the telescope must be completely in order and that no unexpected repairs have to be carried out or batteries need to be replaced.
+So all I have to do is record my findings at the eyepiece and then write down the time on a printed observation /sequence list.
+It goes without saying that the telescope must be completely in order and that no unexpected repairs need to be carried out or batteries be replaced.